Flambeau front page, February 12, 1960

 “It is my belief that a student has the right to seek knowledge where he desires; that racial discrimination is in opposition to the entire body of spiritual and moral values which should govern a democracy; and that the parcelling out of knowledge on a discriminatory basis is an insult to the world of academics and its members."

 A physics major, Breitler is active in student religious affairs.
-He is president of the Inter-Faith Council, former president of Hillel Foundation. and undersecretary of student welfare for religious affairs In the student body president's cabinet.
+He is president of the Inter-Faith Council, former president of the Hillel Foundation, and undersecretary of student welfare for religious affairs in the student body president's cabinet.

-Consequently the application is considered as an inquiry has not yet been submitted to anyone for action, he explained.
+Consequently the application was considered as an inquiry and has not yet been submitted to anyone for action, he explained.

 The registrar said other applications have been received from out-of-state white students but none have been admitted.
 Most applied without realizing it was a segregated school, he remarked.
 Breitler is scheduled to confer with Thorpe today.
 He said he would like to take other courses whether he was registered in the School of Pharmacy or not.